taylormitchell/mono/packages/notes/journals/2024/august/week-of-19.md

 - Continue playing with [plaintext for my notes](../../../notes/plaintext-notes.md)
 - Put heated eyepatch on 3x/day
 - No twitter.
 On the toilet only.

+## maybe
+- Share photos with Conrad and Tina